Fastest-Coder-First/illuminati/Readme.md

 Personal Finance Tracker is a web application designed to help individuals track their personal finances, including income, expenses, and overall balance.
 This README file provides an overview of the application, its architecture, and the usage of GitHub Copilot in its development.

-## ⚡ Features
+## ⚡Features

-- Current balance display
-- Add new transactions with description, amount, and type (income, expense, or others)
+- Add income and expense transactions with a description and amount.
-- Categorize transactions into incomes and expenses
+- Categorize transactions as income, expense, or others.
-- View a list of all transactions
+- View a list of incomes, expenses, and all transactions.
+- Edit or delete existing transactions.
+- Calculate and display the current balance.
-- Responsive design for optimal viewing on different devices
+- Responsive user interface for an optimal viewing experience on different devices.

 ## 📷 Screenshots